AppFolioOnboarding/tasks/tasks/05_save_image_modal.md

 Now that we are displaying images for users and allowing them to submit on the same page, our website has become a bit crowded.
 In order to fix this problem, User Experience (UX) has suggested we move the submission form into a modal to clean up the page.
-In order to solve this, we will use `react-gears`.
+In order to solve this, we will use `reactstrap`.

 __Acceptance criteria__:
 - [ ] Ran the command `yarn install reactstrap` in their project.